getoptimum/docs/docs/learn/overview/intro.md

 # Introduction to Optimum

-**Optimum** is the world's first decentralized **shared-memory and network-communication** layer for blockchains.
+**Optimum** is the fastest decentralized internet protocol for web3.
 It accelerates **low-latency gossip** across geographically distributed nodes to scale data access and reduce network congestion for latency-sensitive dApps.

 Powered by [Random Linear Network Coding (RLNC)](./p2p.md#random-linear-network-coding-rlnc-fundamentals) — a cutting-edge data encoding technique developed under the supervision of **Professor Muriel Medard, EECS, MIT**.
 By applying RLNC to gossip, Optimum reduces redundancy and improves loss tolerance; under standard RLNC models, the dissemination strategy is **provably optimal** for throughput/latency under loss and contention.